Learn more about Kennewick Housing Authority.

 Last Updated on 07/20/2015.

-As of the most recent VMS report, Kennewick Housing Authority manages 845 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Kennewick Housing Authority manages 815 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 9% having issued approximately 97 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 9 months on the waiting list1.